mrauer/deepdocs/README.md

 ## Usage

 You are now ready to run `Deepdocs`.
-The `path` argument is in my case a mounted SD card:
+The `path` argument is in my case a mounted SD card on a Mac system:

 ```sh
 ./venv/env/bin/python3 deepdocs.py --path /Volumes/NO\ NAME